How to Build an Order Tracking System for Your Customers

 My typical approach is to integrate it throughout the order management system in reports, order lookups and anywhere the current whereabouts of an order would be useful to staff.
 Again, this is only possible when I’m the one directly responsible for the order management system in question so with third-party software you’ll have to get more creative with systems and software running adjacent to your main package.

-Building Your Own Order Tracking System with Custom Tracking Numbers
+Build Your Own Order Tracking System for Your Manufacturing Business

-Do you need help building your own order tracking system for your business?
+Do you need help building your own order tracking system for your manufacturing or production business?
 Link Software has a lot of experience building these kinds of applications from scratch.
+We can create a custom client portal, an order tracking system, or even a fully-fledged ERP system for your company.
 Contact us today to learn more about what we can do for you.